 Before appearing before the Court, you must file a notice of appearance, in the prescribed form, in the Registry and serve a copy of it on the plaintiff.

-Note for this Form:

-Unless the Court otherwise orders, a defendant that is a corporation must be represented at a hearing by a legal practitioner.
+Note: Unless the Court otherwise orders, a defendant that is a corporation must be represented at a hearing by a legal practitioner.
 It may be represented at a hearing by a director of the corporation only if the Court grants leave.

 C. APPLICATION FOR WINDING-UP ON GROUND OF INSOLVENCY